gau-veldt/Minetest-Blockiverse/blockiverse/docs/server-client protocol.md

 ## handshake

-the client and server each have their own bootstrap object that is immediately given to the other via the outbound stream upon connection as an objectref
+the client and server each have their own bootstrap object that is immediately given to the other via the outbound stream upon connection as an objectref.

-all subsequent interaction is through method calls on the received bootstrap object or any objects subsequently received from the other end during the SESSION_ABORTED
+all subsequent interaction is through method calls on the received bootstrap object or any objects subsequently received from the other end during the session.